 Water hoses in high heat areas can also be protected by heat barriers.
 Vulnerable electric components can also be insulated in the same manner.
 These heat barriers reflect heat by their reflective surfaces and the backing layers insulate and protect, these are vital elements of heat management.

 Hand held infra-red pyrometers can allow hot spots to be pinpointed, when the bonnet opens normally it just feels hot everywhere.
 A laser pointer unit shows the heat of different areas and can also be used on the radiator to check for areas where cooling is poor, indicating a possible blockage.

-There are many ways to reduce engine temperatures, the above should give plenty of ideas.
+There are many ways to reduce engine temperatures, the above should give plenty of ideas of how you could structure your car coolant system.
 Many can be used together.
 If you still have any questions or would like to ask advice, our sales team will happily give extra detail on the products covered.